1,000+ Opportunities

 We fund programs, operations and capital projects.
 To apply for a larger grant, please contact our staff through the form below before submitting an application.
 Want to learn more about eligibility?

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and public entities in rural Oregon or Siskiyou County, CA. Applicants must contact Foundation staff before submitting a formal application.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations and public entities in rural Oregon or Siskiyou County, CA. Applicants must contact Foundation staff before submitting a formal application.
+Confirm the full requirements in the official notice before applying.